matthewglasenapp/hla_resolve/README.md

 ## Validated WGS Libraries

 HLA-Resolve was run on whole-genome PacBio sequencing reads for 39 samples from the Human Pangenome Reference Consortium (HPRC), at a mean coverage of 35.2× across the eight classical HLA genes.
-Concordance with the reference typings of Lai et al. was **100% at one- through three-field resolution** (610/610 alleles) and **92.8% at four-field** (555/598), with a call rate of 99.4% (620/624).
+Concordance with the reference typings of Lai et al. was **100% at one- through three-field resolution** (610/610 alleles) and **92.8% at four-field resolution** (555/598), with a call rate of 99.4% (620/624).

 **[Browse the full benchmark →](docs/wgs_validation.md)**

-- Per-sample concordance at one- through four-field resolution
+- Per-sample concordance by field of resolution
-- Mean HLA coverage depth for every sample
+- Mean HLA coverage depth by sample
-- The exact PacBio input file(s) used for each sample
+- The raw PacBio input file(s) used for each sample

 All inputs are publicly available, so the benchmark can be reproduced end to end.